 Stapler pins or glue used to seal tea bags off are very dangerous to human health.
 You may end up ingesting rust and other harmful compounds.
 Epichlorohydrin and bleach used in the manufacture of tea bags may cause cancer and digestive problems.

 We have already discussed this point quite a few times.
 Plastic tea bags made of nylon or other synthetic materials release tons of micro-plastic particles and Nano plastic particles into your drink.
 This may cause chemical leaching and toxicity.

 It is obvious that you should steer clear of using tea bags to brew a warm cup of black tea or a green one.
 We recommend using pure tea leaves that are organic and healthy.
-As mentioned earlier, an even better option would be to opt for tea drops available at the Tea Drops website.
+As mentioned earlier, an even better option would be to opt for tea available at the Tea Drops website.
 There's no toxic tea bag involved.
-The tea drops can simply be melted in hot water to create an instant healthy drink!
+The Drops can simply be melted in hot water to create an instant healthy drink!

 Tea drops are organic and can be purchased in a variety of different flavors.
 You will also not be required to strain or cook like you do when using tea leaves.
 So, truly a win-win.
 Tea Drops can help brew delicious, healthy tea and are definite picnic must-haves!

 Bringing everything to a close, we truly hope you understand how damaging it is to use plastic, nylon, and paper tea bags.
 These are not only harmful to your health but are also pretty bad for the environment.
 You will be ingesting tons of toxins, carcinogens, and plastic particles in each cup if you keep on using them.
 Furthermore, you will also miss out on delicious, pure, and healthy tea that could actually bring some benefits to your body.